ironprathamx/cryptonite_taskphase_pratham/Linux_Luminarium/Processes_and_Jobs.md

 ```
 ## What I learnt
+First, I tried doing things which obviously won't work which I learnt in previous modules.
 # H.2 Killing Processes
 ## Question
 You've launched processes, you've viewed processes, now you will learn to terminate processes!
 In Linux, this is done using the aggressively-named kill command.
 With default options (which is all we'll cover in this level), kill will terminate a process in a way that gives it a chance to get its affairs in order before ceasing to exist.